wurtylex/Discord-Tag-Bot/readme.md

 # Some QOL changes that may happen.
 - Doesn't display the page number in /history (this is actually kind of annoying to do)
 - An admin dashboard.
+# Some history
+- First Banana Touch did not have a bot
+- Second Banana Touch had a bot that was in trash_code branch
+- Third (and final) Banana Touch was written since the last one's code was too trashy to build ontop of and we needed a database